Categories

 REVIEW:

 This formulaic ninth season opener serves up glitzy style without the substance.
-Aside from wasting Cesar Romero and George DiCenzo in minor roles, the script’s biggest whodunnit mistake is that only the eventual culprit appears remotely suspicious.
+Aside from wasting Cesar Romero and George DiCenzo in minor roles, the script’s biggest whodunnit flaw is that only the eventual culprit appears remotely suspicious.
 Working with a decent guest cast, Angela Lansbury’s Jessica Fletcher makes it look far too easy disposing of this tepid case.
-Specifically, Jessica (and her off-screen London legal team) conducts even the most basic investigative work that the Milan police inspector conveniently overlooks.
+Specifically, Jessica (and her off-screen London legal team) conducts even the most basic investigative work that the Milan police inspector somehow conveniently overlooks.

-The victim’s meaningless death spells out how hollow Heath’s underwhelming script really is — and the less said about the ludicrous crime once finally revealed in flashback the better.
+The victim’s meaningless death spells out how hollow Heath’s underwhelming script really is — and the less said about the ludicrous crime’s details once finally revealed in flashback the better.
 “Murder in Milan,” in theory, might have been a solid Murder, She Wrote premise.
 Unfortunately, its vacuous pap fails to generate an ounce of suspense.

 BRIAN’S ODD MOON RATING: 2 Stars